Bharat Bachao rally: P Chidambaram slams FM, Modi govt over economy slowdown

 Former Union Minister, P Chidambaram at the 'Bharat Bachao' rally slammed the BJP government saying that in 6 months Modi govt has wrecked India's economy.

 Chidambaram trained his guns at Finance Minister Nirmala Sithraman and added, "Yet ministers are completely clueless.
-Yesterday, Finance Minister said everything's alright, we're on top of the world.
+Yesterday, the Finance Minister said everything's alright, we're on top of the world.
 The only thing she didn't say was 'achhe din aane wale hain.'"

 Last minute preparations of Congress’ 'Bharat Bachao' rally

+Slamming the PM Modi-led BJP government, Priyanka stated that laws are being passed that are unconstitutional, referring to the violence and agitation across North-east states and West Bengal over the Citizenship Amendment Act.

-Referring the Citizenship Amendment Bill, Congress general secretary Priyanka Gandhi Vadra said that laws are being passed which are unconstitutional.
+Referring to the Citizenship Amendment Bill, Congress general secretary Priyanka Gandhi Vadra said that laws are being passed which are unconstitutional.
 She said, "I'd like to tell every citizen of this country - raise your voice.
 You love this country, become its voice.
 If we don't raise our voice, stay back in the darkness of fear & lies even in these circumstances, & stay quiet then our Constitution will be destroyed."

 After spending 106 days in Tihar jail the senior Congress leader, Chidambaram was released on bail earlier this month in the INX Media case.